 SCRS/2021/039 United States and Canadian indices of abundance were removed from the last western Atlantic bluefin tuna virtual population analysis (VPA) stock assessment because of conflicting trends.
 It is hypothesized that conflicting trends result from spatial shifts rather than stock abundance.
 Consolidating data between the two regions should produce an annual signal that is proportional to stock abundance while less sensitive to changes in stock distribution over time.
-Here we use two separate statistical frameworks to combine US and Canadian data into a single index of abundance in the Northwest Atlantic is increasing.
+Here we use two separate statistical frameworks to combine US and Canadian data into a single index of abundance.
+Both model frameworks converge, agree with fishermen perceptions and indicate that abundance in the Northwest Atlantic is increasing.
 Results are expected to help reconcile conflicting CPUE trends, provide a framework for reincorporating US and Canadian catch rates into the western Atlantic bluefin tuna VPA, and potentially provide a reliable index of abundance for a candidate management procedure.